wendy-c/grails4-react-spring-security-app/README.md

 ```

 2. Try logging in with the `username` and `password` we created earlier.

 `curl -i -H "Content-Type: application/json" --data '{"username":"me","password":"password"}' 0:8080/api/login`

-You should see an access-token
+We should see an access-token is returned, this is what we need to provide to our server in order to authenticate our request.

 ```
 HTTP/1.1 200
 Cache-Control: no-store